collective/collective.developermanual/source/index.rst

 These manuals apply to the current best practices of Plone development.
-They are in their own separate section due to the length of narrative explanation and having the documentation source code hosted in an external package.
+They are in their own separate section due to the length of narrative explanation or having the documentation source code hosted in an external package.

 .. toctree::
     :maxdepth: 1